- Clustering BETA

 Single node Kubernetes done right

-The smallest, fastest fully-conformant Kubernetes that tracks upstream releases and makes clustering trivial.
-Use MicroK8s for offline development, prototyping, testing.
+The smallest, fastest, fully-conformant Kubernetes that tracks upstream releases and makes clustering trivial.
+MicroK8s is great for offline development, prototyping, and testing.
 Use it on a VM as a small, cheap, reliable k8s for CI/CD.
-Makes a great kubernetes for appliances.
-Develop IoT apps for k8s and deploy them to MicroK8s on your boxes.
+The best kubernetes for appliances.
+Develop IoT apps for k8s and deploy them to MicroK8s on your Linux boxes.

 Reliable, fast, small, upstream.